stephencz/stephencz-com/_feed_posts/2020-1-3-introducing-the-feed.md

 Welcome.
 I created "the feed" to act as a catch-all for content that didn't fit into the normal post system.
 Where normal posts are meant to be focused and comprehensive articles, feed posts are more like tweets.
+Things that I find useful, interesting, or funny, but don't deserve a full length post, will be posted here.